Adrian-Ng/Adrian-Ng.github.io/_java/Options/01-options-trees.md

       url: "https://github.com/Adrian-Ng/OptionPricer"
 ---

-The problem with pricing options: we don't know whether the price will go _up_ or _down_.
+When pricing options, we don't know whether the price will go _up_ or _down_.
 This simple model captures that uncertainty.

 ## Parameters